 - In-depth instruction on specific library databases, disciplines, or individual topics

 - Identifying scholarly articles

-- Evaluating information sources
+- Evaluating the credibility of information sources

 - Narrowing/broadening topics